-Churchill quickly realised that, after the loss of Prince of Wales and Repulse, the fall of Singapore and the disaster at Darwin, this was the most dangerous moment of his political career.
+Churchill quickly realised that, after the loss of HMS Prince of Wales and Repulse, the fall of Singapore and the disaster at Darwin, this was the most dangerous moment of his political career.
 Just weeks earlier he'd been forced to face-down a no-confidence vote in Parliament.

 If Ceylon fell, there was little doubt it would bring down his battered coalition government.

 The need for a strong British fleet in the Indian Ocean became urgently clear in the dawning days of 1942.